 You have been notified of the inspection in an email from the inspection administrator (IA) who is supporting the inspection.
 It will have informed you of the date of inspection and details of where to find further information from our website.
-Attached to the notification email you will find the headteacher's briefing note, advice and guidance for the chair of the Parent Council and blank self-evaluation and safeguarding papers for you to complete in advance of the inspection.
-Your notification email will also have contained links to an online pre-inspection questionnaire and helpful tips on sharing the questionnaire links with your stakeholders.
+This headteacher's briefing note, advice and guidance for the chair of the Parent Council and blank self-evaluation and safeguarding papers for you to complete in advance of the inspection will have been attached to the notification email.
+Your notification email will also have contained links to an online pre-inspection questionnaire and helpful tips on sharing the survey links with your stakeholders.
 The closing date for completing the pre-inspection questionnaire will have been shared with you also in this email.
 The IA will follow up the notification email with a telephone call to you to discuss the administrative arrangements, confirm you have the necessary information and respond to any immediate enquiries.
 The Managing Inspector (MI) will telephone you soon after this to arrange the inspection visit with you.
-It is important to highlight to the MI during this initial conversation any additional provision in your setting such as a special unit, and/or Gaelic provision.
+It is important to highlight to the MI during this initial conversation any additional provision in your setting such as a special unit, Gaelic provision, and/or early learning and childcare setting.

-Your inspection will involve a visit lasting for a total of three days.
+Your inspection will involve a visit lasting for a total of two days.

-The inspection team may consist of a combination of HM Inspectors (HMI), associate assessors (AA) and/or assistant inspectors (AI).
+The inspection team may consist of a combination of HM Inspectors (HMI), associate assessors (AA) and/or assistant inspectors (AI) and a care inspector (CI), if appropriate.
 A lay member (LM) may join the team for a day.
-The MI will outline the inspection team to you and the exact dates that the team propose to visit your school during the first phone call.
+The MI will outline the inspection team to you and the exact dates that the team propose to visit your school during his/her first phone call.

-The MI will discuss with you the meetings that require to be planned across the three days.
+The MI will discuss with you the meetings that require to be planned across the two days.
 The MI will also ask you to compose a draft activities schedule in advance of the inspection.
 For example, the MI will require a meeting between one of the inspection team and the school's child protection coordinator.

 Inspectors will focus on two selected quality indicators (QIs) from How good is our school?
-(4th edition) (HGIOS4) and we will evaluate these using the six-point scale.
+(4th edition) (HGIOS4) and How good is our early learning and childcare?
+(HGIOELC) if appropriate and we will evaluate these using the six-point scale.